fpgadeveloper/ethernet96/docs/source/getting_started.rst

 #.
 In the Vivado directory, you will find multiple batch files (\*.bat).
    Double click on the batch file of the example project that you would like to generate - this will generate a Vivado project.
 #.
+You will be asked to select between Ultra96 v1 and v2.
+It is important to select the
+   correct version of the Ultra96 that you are using.
+Type 1 or 2 (for v1 or v2) and press ENTER.
+The script will now generate the Vivado project for your board.
+#.
 Run Vivado and open the project that was just created.
 #.
 Click Generate bitstream.
 #.
 When the bitstream is successfully generated, select "File->Export->Export Hardware".